How do I stake ZIL?

 Unstaking ZIL 2.0

 Unstaking is instant.
 Click Unstake to stop earning rewards and make your ZIL available for withdrawal.
-There’s no waiting period as in ZIL 1.0.
-Once unstaked, you can either: keep your ZIL on your EVM address or send it elsewhere or restake with a different validator.
+There's no waiting period as in ZIL 1.0.
+When you unstake, your shZIL is automatically converted back into ZIL EVM — the returned amount will normally be higher than what you originally staked, as it includes accumulated rewards.
+Once unstaked, you can either: keep your ZIL on your EVM address, send it elsewhere, or restake with a different validator.

 Did this answer your question?
 Thanks for the feedback There was a problem submitting your feedback.
 Please try again later.